hashicorp/terraform-website/content/pull_request_template.md

 **Content**
 - [ ] Redirects have been added for moved, renamed, or deleted pages.
-- [ ] Sidebar navigation files updated for added, deleted, reordered, or renamed pages.
+- [ ] Sidebar navigation files have been updated for added, deleted, reordered, or renamed pages.
 - [ ] Links to related content where appropriate (e.g., API endpoints, permissions, etc.).
 - [ ] Pages with related content are updated and link to this content when appropriate.
 - [ ] New pages have metadata (page name and description) at the top.